 By tying the president’s hands with this TRO, the San Francisco judge has effectively declared it impossible to refuse entry to any and all comers to the United States.
 And while the vast majority of people within the caravan will be genuinely seeking safety from crime, persecution, or even extreme poverty, it is the criminal element that is happy to abuse both people and circumstance that presents a serious threat to national security.

 Judges should be impartial and execute their understanding of the law to the best of their abilities, but they are in the privileged position of not being held responsible for the impact of their decisions.
 When we finally discover how many children were prostituted, how many drug-related deaths result, and how many innocents are murdered by people who are fleeing justice in their own country, when this final number is tallied, it will not be Judge Tigar who is held responsible.
-Nor will it be the open border activists who have to try and mend the devastated nation afterward.We value your comments!
-Please weigh in on our comment section below.
+Nor will it be the open border activists who have to try and mend the devastated nation afterward.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com